 • Cases of tests can not be reused.
 Need for each fresh software to create distinct test instances.

 • Since two teams collaborate, the intentions of each other can sometimes be hard to comprehend, they can lead the process misled.

-Tools to Perform Manual Testing
+Tools to Perform it

 When to Test Manually?

-Manual testing demands a great deal of effort.
+It demands a great deal of effort.
 Simply saying ‘ let’s slip ‘ or ‘let’s automate ‘ can be simple.
 However, the truth is, the software is essential because automated testing can not cover everything.
 After all, people will use your software so people should participate in testing your software.
 Manual tests are more probable than automatic testing to identify and fix actual usability problems.
 This makes the tester flexible and enables you to try various stuff on the fly.
 Automated testing is not to be said to be unprofitable.
-Automated testing offers its own advantages and value in fields where manual testing is not done.
+Automated testing offers its own advantages and value in fields where it is not done.
 But for another article, we’re going to save that.